shopware/shopware/src/Docs/_new/1-getting-started/25-system-installation-guides/20-vagrant.md

 ## Accessing Shopware

-Afterwards you have a fully fledged Shopware Platform up and running.
+Afterwards you have a fully fledged Shopware 6 up and running.
 Access it through your browser:

 URL | UI
 ---- | --------